AlexVasilOne/ts-wdio-cucumber/README.md

 # Cucumber-ts-demo
-This project is aimed to keep Cucumber related tasks of "Automated Testing Mentoring with JS: Basic".
+This project is aimed to keep Cucumber related demoes of "Automated Testing Mentoring with JS" course.
-Test scenarious are based on prodaction project documentation.
+## Technologies:
-- Technologies:
+- WebDriverIO
-- - WebDriverIO + Cucumber
+-  Cucumber
+-  TypeScript